-In 2017 connoisseurs of great Rum can rejoice in the rebirth of MOKO RUM.
-Philippe Peyrat and his children, Clémence and Edouard—the direct descendants of Ernest Lasserre—are using their long experience in wines and spirits to resurrect MOKO, updating the methods used by their forebears in the creation of great Rum.
+In 2017, connoisseurs of great rum rejoiced in the rebirth of MOKO RUM by Philippe Peyrat and his children, Clémence and Edouard – direct descendants of Ernest Lasserre.
+The family are using their extensive experience in wines and spirits to resurrect MOKO, updating the methods used by their forebears to further elevate the brand.

-Combine 45ml of Moko Spiced Rum, 15ml sugar syrup, 22ml lemon juice, 2 ginger slices, 2 cardamon seeds.
+Combine 45ml of Moko Spiced Rum, 15ml sugar syrup, 22ml lemon juice, 2 ginger slices, 2 cardamom seeds.

-Pour contents, onto ice, in whiskeys tumbler and top up with soda.
-Garish with lemon and rosemary sprig.
+Pour the contents onto ice in a whisky tumbler and top up with soda.
+Garish with lemon and rosemary sprig!

 Visit “Recipes” for more inspiration.